 - Local government

 - Ph.D. in Political Science, Northern Illinois University

 - BA in Political Science, History, and Geography, University of Kansas

 Dr. Mitchell furthers the city management profession and public strategic management discipline by examining municipal strategy implementation, collaboration, and budgetary reform.
 He has also worked on a number of local government consulting projects in Florida and Illinois.
 Dr. Mitchell has published his research in Public Administration Review, Public Management Review, Public Budgeting & Finance, Administration & Society, Public Performance & Management Review, Public Administration, State and Local Government Review, International Journal of Public Administration, Public Administration Quarterly, Journal of Emergency Management, Governance and Management Review, and Teaching Public Administration as well as at numerous international conferences

 - Public budgeting reform and innovation

 - Accountability in municipal collaborative service delivery networks

-Dr. Mitchell is a past chair for the American Society for Public Administration (ASPA) Section of Public Performance and Management and also has served on the executive committee for the ASPA Section on Public Administration Research.
-He is also an appointed member of the International City/County Management Association (ICMA) Graduate Education Committee.
+Dr. Mitchell serves as the academic co-chair of the International City/County Management Association (ICMA) Graduate Education Committee.
+He is also a past chair for the American Society for Public Administration (ASPA) Section of Public Performance and Management and also has served on the executive committee for the ASPA Section on Public Administration Research.
 Dr. Mitchell also serves as the faculty advisor for the UCF student chapter of ICMA.
-He also represents the School of Public Administration in the UCF Faculty Senate.
+He also represented the School of Public Administration in the UCF Faculty Senate for two terms.